moveit/moveit.ros.org/about/maintainer_policy/index.markdown

 We hope it's not too intimidating as we want to add as many qualified Maintainers as possible.
 To qualify for being added to the group you must:

- - Have proven a good understanding of fundamental parts of the MoveIt code base
+ - Have proven a decent understanding of fundamental parts of the MoveIt code base
- - Have completed at least the minimum requirements for Core Contributors, above
+ - Have completed at least double of the minimum requirements for Core Contributors, above
  - Be willing to help review on average 1 pull request a week or more
  - Read the MoveIt pull request guidelines to understand our policies